eventio/eventio-dev-docs/order.rst

 ****************

-Orders are first-class citizens in Eventio, providing a generic container for customer's ticket, service and product purchases and registrations.
+Orders are first-class citizens in Eventio, providing a generic container for customer's ticket, service and product purchases and event registrations.

 API Endpoints: